sd2beatles/David_Portfolio/README.md

     document: The actual review
     label: The sentiment class of the review.
 (0: negative, 1: positive) Columns are delimited with tabs (i.e., .tsv format; but the file extension is .txt for easy access for novices)

+### 2)Characteristics

+   - All reviews are shorter than 140 characters
+   - Each sentiment class is sampled equally (i.e., random guess yields 50% accuracy) 100K negative reviews (originally reviews of ratings 1-4) 100K positive reviews (originally reviews of ratings 9-10) Neutral reviews (originally reviews of ratings 5-8) are excluded